minoa-lang/reference/src/statements/expression-statements.md

 An expressions statement evaluates a given expression and ignores the result.
 As a rule, an expression statement's purpose is to trigger the effects of evaluating its expression.

-If an expression ends with a block, and if used in a context where a statement is permitted, the trailing semicolon can be omitted.
+If an expression contains a block, and if used in a context where a statement is permitted, the trailing semicolon can be omitted.
-This could lead to ambiguity, when this can be parsed as both part of a larger expression or as a standalone expression, it will be parsed as a statement.
+This could lead to ambiguity, when this can be parsed as both part of a larger expression or as a standalone expression, it will be parsed as a statement, unless it is the last value of a block.

-The implicit return type of a statement at the end of a function is a unit type.
+When an expression containin a block is used as a statement, it must return the [unit type].

+[unit type]: ../type-system/types/builtin-types/unit-types.md